arthurtlima/won-games-client/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+To run this application locally, you need to execute the <a href="https://github.com/arthurtlima/wongames-api">wongames-api</a> simultaneously.

 ### Commands